cinemagoer/cinemagoer/docs/devel/test.rst

 How to test
 ===========

-IMDbPY has a test suite based on `pytest`_.
+Cinemagoer has a test suite based on `pytest`_.
 The simplest way to run the tests is to run the following command in the top level directory of the project::

    pytest